conda-forge/cfep/cfep-20.md

 ## Motivation

 At the moment, there is not a common pattern to split packages in multiple output including C/C++ headers, JS source maps, or artifacts of build systems that are not required at runtime but are necessary at build time.
 Packages have been split in various ways, but adopting a convention will allow us to create tooling, idioms, and best practices on how to deal with such split packages.

+Expected benefits of this CFEP are

+ - An explicit convention on how to split packages.
+(There is an increasing number of packages split in various ways in conda-forge, but we lack idioms and patterns to apply).
+ - A finer-grained control over run exports of the different packages, most importantly for header-only and stacic libraries.
+ - A convention on how to package debug symbols (for libraries and executables) and JavaScript sourcemaps (for applications shipping a JavaScript bundle).
+Sourcemaps tend to weigh several megabytes and should not be included in the base package if possible.

 ## Output names and what goes where